Jackett/Jackett/README.md

 ## Jackett

-This project is currently in hibernation and is unmaintained, feel free to fork and continue devleopment.
+This project is currently in hibernation and is unmaintained, feel free to fork and continue development.

 #### Overview
 This software creates a [Torznab](https://github.com/Sonarr/Sonarr/wiki/Implementing-a-Torznab-indexer) (with [nZEDb](https://github.com/nZEDb/nZEDb/blob/master/docs/newznab_api_specification.txt) category numbering) and [TorrentPotato](https://github.com/RuudBurger/CouchPotatoServer/wiki/Couchpotato-torrent-provider) API server on your machine.
 Torznab enables software such as [Sonarr](https://sonarr.tv) to access data from your favorite indexers in a similar fashion to rss but with added features such as searching.
 TorrentPotato is an interface accessible to [CouchPotato](https://couchpota.to/).